Category forcings, $MM^{+++}$, and generic absoluteness for the theory of strong forcing axioms

-\begin{remark} Theorem~\ref{thm:CONMM+++} establishes the consistency of $\MM^{+++}$ relative to the existence of a super almost huge cardinal with a Laver function for almost huge embeddings.
-By~\cite[Theorem 12, Fact 13]{COX12}, this is a large cardinal assumption consistent relative to the existence of a $2$-huge cardinal.
-Most likely if $j:V\to M$ is a huge embedding with $crit(j)=\delta$, $V_{j(\delta)}$ is a model where $\delta$ is super almost huge and there is a Laver function on $\delta$ for the almost huge embeddings definable in $V_{j(\delta)}$. \end{remark}
+\begin{remark} Theorem~\ref{thm:CONMM+++} establishes that the consistency of $\MM^{+++}$ can be obtained using Hamkins lottery preparation forcing or the standard iteration for producing a model of $\MM^{++}$ guided by a Laver function for a super almost huge cardinal.
+By~\cite[Theorem 12, Fact 13]{COX12}, this is a large cardinal assumption consistent relative to the existence of a $2$-huge cardinal. \end{remark}